aprelkov/order-to-amocrm/README.md

 <b>Binding of Contact to the Lead</b>
 <br/>All Contacts are linking to the relevant Leads.
-<br/>If Contact with the Email already exists, Leads are tying to the existing Contact.
+<br/>If Contact with the Email already exists, Leads are linking to the existing Contact.
 The new Contact isn't creating.
 <br/>However, there is a small bug in the internal contacts search algorithm of amoCRM.
 If an email address before or after the at sign @ contains less than 3 characters, then these characters are not considered in the search, and the Lead can be attached to a similar Contact. <br/>Fortunately this bug occurs very rarely.

 <h3>Setting up:</h3>